Caring for our customers' privacy

-This notice describes how we collect and use personal data about you, in accordance with the General Data Protection Regulation (GDPR), the Data Protection Act [1998 OR 2018] and any other national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK (‘Data Protection Legislation’).
+This notice describes how we collect and use personal data about you, in accordance with the General Data Protection Regulation (UK GDPR), the Data Protection Act [1998 OR 2018] and any other national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK (‘Data Protection Legislation’).

 Forrester Boyd & Forrester Boyd Robson Limited are accountancy firms and are based at the locations in the Contact Us section